MIDL-Conference/midl-website-2023/pages/author-instructions.md

 In both cases, dual submission of your paper to a non-peer reviewed website like arXiv is allowed.
 Similarly, submissions that have been presented at non-archival workshops (i.e., venues that do not have publication proceedings or publish only a very short abstract) do not violate the policy.

 This policy will be enforced during the whole reviewing process period.

+**No registration is needed for short papers**, the submission portal will be available shortly.